Retro Studios: 1998–2002: Founding and Metroid Prime

 Retro Studios was founded on September 21, 1998, as an alliance between Nintendo and industry veteran Jeff Spangenberg.
 Spangenberg subsequently launched the company from his home on October 1, using funds he generated with his previous ventures, including Iguana Entertainment.
 Nintendo saw an opportunity for the new studio to create games for the upcoming GameCube targeting an older demographic, in the same vein as Iguana Entertainment's successful Turok series for the Nintendo 64.
 Retro began with 4 key people in late 1998 and opened an office in Austin, Texas in early 1999 with a staff of 25 people, including several former Iguana employees.
 Despite not having access to GameCube development kits, the studio immediately began work on four projects for the GameCube: an action adventure game named MetaForce, a vehicular combat game with the working title Car Combat (also known as Thunder Rally), an American football simulator named NFL Retro Football, and role-playing game Raven Blade.
 By the time development began, the studio had already grown in size to 120 employees.
 The company continued to grow during production, eventually peaking at over 200 employees.

 The working environment was chaotic, with development getting behind schedule, and Nintendo executives complaining on how the games turned out.
 In 2000, producer Shigeru Miyamoto visited the studio.
-He was disappointed by the games except for their demonstration of the MetaForce game engine, which led Miyamoto to suggest that Retro could use the engine to develop a new game in the Metroid series.
+He was disappointed by the games except for its demonstration of the MetaForce game engine, which led Miyamoto to suggest that Retro could use the engine to develop a new game in the Metroid series.
 Shortly before the 2000 Nintendo Space World conference, Nintendo granted Retro the license to create Metroid Prime, and Retro shifted all development resources from MetaForce to the new game.

 Retro eventually canceled development of their other projects to focus solely on Metroid Prime.
 In February 2001, the company ended development of both NFL Retro Football and Thunder Rally, laying off about 20 employees.
 Although Retro demonstrated Raven Blade at E3 in 2001, the development team was plagued by technical setbacks.
 In July 2001, Retro canceled the project, retaining only nine team members to work on Metroid Prime.
 Notably, artist Android Jones served as lead concept artist on the development of Metroid Prime.

 On May 2, 2002, Nintendo secured $1 million worth of Retro Studios stock from Spangenberg, and reclassified the company as a first party developer and division of Nintendo.
 Steve Barcia, the founder of Simtex, replaced Spangenberg as president of the company.

 During the final nine months of Metroid Primes development, Retro's staff worked 80- to 100-hour weeks to reach their final milestone.
 Despite its troubled production cycle and initial skepticism from fans, the game was released on November 17, 2002, in North America to universal critical acclaim and commercial success, selling over two million units worldwide.